floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

 }
 ```

-Unfortunately the C compiler can't always infer the type from the left side
+Unfortunately the C compiler can't always infer the type from the left-hand side
 of an assignment:

 ```c